 A student in grades 9-12 will be advanced a grade level based on the number of course credits earned.
-[See Grade-Level Classification.]
+[See Grade-Level Classification on page 51.]

 Students will also have multiple opportunities to retake EOC assessments.
-[See Graduation and Standardized Testing.]
+[See Graduation on page 51 and Standardized Testing on page 84.]